 Why Doesn't Term Life Insurance Have a Cash Value?

-Term life insurance works like other temporary insurance products such as auto or home insurance.
+Term life insurance works like auto or home insurance.
 You pay premiums to transfer risk to the insurer for a defined period.
-The insurer prices term policies based on the likelihood you'll die during the coverage term, which is relatively low for healthy applicants.
-That’s why premiums are more affordable, but it doesn’t leave room for cash buildup.
+The insurer prices term policies based on the chance you'll die during the coverage term.

 Permanent life insurance costs much more because insurers have to fund both the death benefit and the cash value component.
-Term policies eliminate this investment feature, which reduces premiums by 60% to 80% compared to whole life insurance with the same death benefit.
-You're essentially choosing lower costs over investment features.
+Because term policies don't have a cash value part, they reduce premiums by 60% to 80% compared to whole life insurance with the same death benefit.

 What Is Cash Value Life Insurance?